gferrsilva/RioSalitre/README.md

 # K-Means applied to fine-grained rocks clustering

-This codes is part of the "Principal Component Analysis and K-Means clustering based on X-Ray Fluorescence Data in fine-grained meta volcano-sedimentary rocks from the Rio Salitre Greenstone Belt, Brazil" written by some Researchers of the Geological Survey of Brazil.
+This codes is part of the "Principal Component Analysis and K-Means clustering based on X-Ray Fluorescence Data in fine-grained meta volcano-sedimentary rocks from the Rio Salitre Greenstone Belt, Brazil" written by the team* of the Geological Survey of Brazil.

-Guilherme Ferreira da Silva*
+*Guilherme Ferreira da Silva
+correspondent author

 Directory of Geology and Mineral Resources, Geological Survey of Brazil – CPRM, ORCiD https://orcid.org/0000-0002-3675-7289 guilherme.ferreira@cprm.gov.br
-*correspondent author

   # Set up
   ## Reading Data